fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 #### 11.8 Back to green

-Investigate which test fails and why and fix the issue in the code (do not change the tests).
+Investigate which test fails and fix the issue in the code (do not change the tests).

 Once you have fixed all the issues and the Pokedex is bug-free, the workflow run will succeed and show green!